Stone trial reveals Trump likely lied to Mueller

 Gates said the Trump campaign was thrilled with these developments.
 Gates said that Stone was quick to inform the campaign that he had been right and that Stone continued to predict that more releases were coming from WikiLeaks.
 Gates testified that Manafort asked him to follow up with Stone to find out when that new information would appear.
 “Manafort indicated that he was going to be updating additional people on the campaign, including the candidate,” Gates said, referring to Trump.
 If Manafort did talk to Trump about imminent WikiLeaks releases, that would be further indication that Trump misled Mueller.

 In his written responses to Mueller, Trump claimed, somewhat implausibly, that he did not recall any such conversations with Stone, Manafort, or anyone else—rather than denying that such discussions had occurred.
 That could protect him from perjury charges after he leaves office.
-(It’s tough for prosecutors to prove someone did not remember an event.)
+(It’s tough for prosecutors to prove that someone did, in fact, remember an event.)
 But Gates’ testimony was strong evidence that the president lied to Mueller to cover up a possible Trump campaign connection to WikiLeaks and to hide interactions that Trump might have feared could be seen as something akin to collusion.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.